Updated: Oct 4

-I don’t think I have to tell you that I’ve cried before.
+I don’t think I have to tell you that I’ve cried before, for a variety of different reasons.
 Obviously, who hasn’t?
 It’s like saying that I breathed today.

 I also don’t have to tell you that I’ve cried as a result of my partner’s drug addiction.
 Even if you have no experience having a loved one with substance abuse issues, it’s pretty much assumed that there would be some trying and crying (ha) times.